mCaptcha/website/content/blog/pow-performance/index.md

 At the highest difficulty factor, the native implementation was a almost second faster than the WASM library.
-But the fact that both of them were able to run to completion in under 5 seconds is impressive.
+But the fact that both of them were able to run to completion in under 5 seconds is impressive!

 So, in my opinion, native implementation is only slightly faster than the WASM library and for all intents and purposes, this shouldn't matter much.

+---

+P.S Work is underway to benchmark multiple platforms.
+A detailed report will be published when that data is available.

+For this post, I asked some of my friends to run the tests on their computers.
+The results slightly varied but even the slowest case generated proof for 4500000 difficulty(the highest in this test), in under 15 seconds!